complycube/complycube-flutter-sdk/README.md

 | uiInterfaceStyle               | Set the SDK to use dark mode (`dark`),  light mode (`light`), or system inherited (`inherit`).                     |
 ------------------------------------------------------------------------------------

-Available properties for `theme` customization:
+Available properties for `uiInterfaceStyle` customization:

 | Property                       | Description                                     |
 | ------------------------------ | ----------------------------------------------- |